Maurice d'Elbée: Participation in the Vendéan Revolt

 By spring 1793, the insurgents controlled the province of Brittany.
 On 2 June, La Rochejacquelein stormed Saumur and Cathelineau was elected as commander in chief.
 D'Elbée was the top deputy of Cathelineau.
 The eight-year-old Louis XVII held in the Temple prison in Paris, the son of the executed Louis XVI, was proclaimed king of France, and Charette and Cathelineau united their armies to advance upon Nantes.
 When Cathelineau knelt at the town square to thank God for their victories, he was killed by a Republican sniper on 14 July 1793; d'Elbée replaced him as generalissimo.
 A skillful general, he led the small Vendéan army to several victories, most notably at Coron and Torfou.
 Even at his loss at the Battle of Luçon (14 August 1793), he managed to extract his force from danger.
 At the Battle of Luçon he managed to extricate the Royalist force from a potential rout, but suffered a significant reverse.

 Death of General d'Elbée, by Julien Le Blant.

 The Republican government in Paris entrusted its fighting to generals from the old army.
-Westermann was sent against them first, but on 5 July he was driven from Chatillon and suspended by the representatives on mission.
+François Joseph Westermann was sent against them first, but on 5 July he was driven from Châtillon and suspended by the representatives on mission.
 After his dismissal, some of the most incompetent generals of the old army sought to defeat the rebellion.
 He was succeeded by the Duke of Lauzun, General Biron, who was no more successful, and who was dismissed less than a week later; the committee then sent Jean Antoine Rossignol, formerly a goldsmith's apprentice, Antoine Joseph Santerre, a brewer, and Charles-Philippe Ronsin, a playwright; all were beaten in successive battles, although Rossignol managed to hang on to his command.